Getting Your Security Deposit Back

 Dear Mr. Landlord:

-The Act also states that if a landlord does not send the statement within 14 days the tenant is entitled to a complete refund.
+The Act also states that if a landlord doesn't send the statement within 21 days the tenant is entitled to a complete refund.
 Also, if you intentionally failed to return my deposit or send me the statement, I can ask the court for double the amount of my deposit.

 Sample Court Statement for Pre-existing Damages and Excessive Charges